 Now, first of all, there’s said that there are two main streams of Thai Massage in Thailand: Northern style and Southern style.
 But I think it’s good to remark here that nowadays you’ll find so-called Northern Style in the south of Thailand and vice versa.
 It’s not uncommon that schools teach both styles or some kind of mix.

-It’s generally thought that Northern Style Thai Massage incorporates more stretches and “range of motion” exercises, also being performed slower than Southern style which supposedly would incorporate more acupressure Sen energy line work and a faster pace.
+It’s generally thought that Northern Style Thai Massage incorporates more stretches and “range of motion” exercises, also being performed slower than Southern style, which supposedly would incorporate more Sen Energy Line work using acupressure, while also following a faster pace.

 Royal Style and Rural Style Thai Massage